-- 4. Complete "Screen/Demographics" eCRF (CNC099) which will result in computer generated participant acrostic and patient study ID. - Complete "Eligibility" eCRF (CNC001). - a.
-A research coordinator must authenticate this form either by logging in and entering this eCRF or, if an assistant has entered the form, by verifying the data is correct and entering his/her Coordinator user name and password to add it to the database to verify the subject is eligible. - b.
-The computer will check whether all inclusion/exclusion criteria have been met.
+- 1. Coordinator completes initial review of the inclusion and exclusion criteria (screening). - 2.
+A signed, witnessed informed consent is obtained for the participant. - 3.
+Log onto the CCTRN Web application (www.cctrn.org) and select Data Management from the top navigation bar, then access TIME forms. - 4.
+Complete "Screen/Demographics" eCRF (CNB099) which will result in computer generated participant acrostic and patient study ID. - 5.
+Complete "Eligibility" eCRF (CNB001). - a.
+A research coordinator must authenticate this form either by logging in and entering this eCRF or, if an assistant has entered the form, by verifying the data is correct and entering his/her Coordinator user name and password to add it to the database and receive the time-of-therapy assignment if the participant is eligible. - b.
+The computer will check whether all inclusion/exclusion criteria have been met and display the time-of-therapy assignment.
+Note that assignment to the 3-day group or 7-day group, although randomly assigned, is not blinded.
+Both the research coordinator and the participant will know what day the patient is to receive the intervention.